Idiomdrottning’s homepage

 All those usages of weirdness are different from each other but can all be great.
 Pretty much all my favorite fiction is on the “weird” shelf.
 Love it.
 The human experience made hyper-clear by going beyond the real.

 Sometimes, though, fiction tries to make “what are the rules?” a mystery in its own right.
 “Why is there a smoke monster and a polar bear in the jungle?
 What are the exact workings of this time-traveling subway train?
 Why is there suddenly a mysterious golden key in your violin case?
-Tune in next week on the same channel to find out the answer to this exciting cliffhanger!” and the answer is always the same.
-Whatever meaningless dream logic the writing team feels like pulling straight out of their own hats.
+Why am I suddenly in a flooded house full of statues?
+Why is the strange VR game full of historical figures who suddenly dry up?
+Tune in next week on the same channel to find out the answer to this exciting cliffhanger!” and the answer is always the same: whatever meaningless dream logic the writing team feels like pulling straight out of their own hats.

 Do not care it is not real.